bjmt/phylocorrpkg/README.md

 This can be done with any annotation type.
 All that's needed is a `data.frame` with two columns: the first one with family names (matching those of the input column names), and the second with the annotation of interest.
 Families can have multiple annotations, appearing as duplicate rows.
 The probability functions can be obtained from any of the scores previously calculated.
 This probability prediction function can then be used to generate probabilities for the entire input score set.

+In this example workflow, function match probabilities will be calculated using PCC scores.

 ```r
 library(phylocorrpkg)
 library(fst)